 Create a Freezer

-When creating your first freezer, select Create a freezer
+.
+When creating your first freezer, you'll have an option to Create a freezer

 on the main menu.

-To create additional freezers, you'll click Create New Freezer
+To create additional freezers, again click Create New Freezer

 from the Storage Dashboard